Lucid 3-D

 Lucid 3-D was a spreadsheet package that began in the MS-DOS era; Windows support came later.

 History

 Sam Redman and Michael Stanford incorporated as PCSG corporation (Portable Computer Support Group).

-Their Lucid 3-D spreadsheet was marketed by DAC.
+Their Lucid 3-D spreadsheet was marketed by Dac Software of Dallas, Texas.

 Features

-Lucid 3-D was considered noteworthy at the time for being "the only major memory-resident spreadsheet available for the PC."
+Lucid 3-D was considered noteworthy at the time for being "the only major memory-resident spreadsheet available for the PC".

 The selling point of the product was being "three dimensional.
 Any cell of the spreadsheet can contain a complete other spreadsheet that you can access with a single keystroke."